jmromer/Squawker/README.md

 * **Bootstrap styling**:
   Uses Twitter bootrstrap, with some tweaks in SASS
 * **Tested**:
   Test suite written in RSpec, automated with Guard.
-Users generated with Factory Girl and Faker.